DadiMarket/dadi_flip/README.md

 # DADI Flip Vehicle Script with ox_target

-A modern and lightweight FiveM script that allows players to flip overturned vehicles using QBox framework, ox_lib, and ox_target integration.
+A modern and lightweight FiveM script that allows players to flip overturned vehicles using any framework, ox_lib, and ox_target integration.

 ## 🚗 Features